moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/add_storage.md

 #### Intro

 It could happen that you need top add more storage to your existing servers.
-Scaleway allow you to attach more storage volume to an existing instance.
+HyperScale allow you to attach more storage volume to an existing instance.

 This guide gonna show you how to create and attach additional volume to an existing instance